gdgdandsz/gdgdandsz.github.io/content/research/flow_based/index.md

   - Flow-based Models
   - Diffusion Models
 ---
-Supervised by Prof. Zhiyao Duan, University of Rochester.
+Supervised by Prof. Zhiyao Duan, University of Rochester.<br>
-Explored various flow-based models, including Continuous Normalizing Flows (CNF), Flow Matching, and Conditional Flow Matching, emphasizing their theoretical foundations and connections.
+Explored various flow-based models, including Continuous Normalizing Flows (CNF), Flow Matching, and Conditional Flow Matching, emphasizing their theoretical foundations and connections.<br>
-Analyzed the connections between Flow Matching and Optimal Transport, documenting the latest developments and creating visualizations to illustrate complex theoretical concepts.
+Analyzed the connections between Flow Matching and Optimal Transport, documenting the latest developments and creating visualizations to illustrate complex theoretical concepts.<br>
-Implemented and replicated toy models to validate theoretical insights and demonstrate practical applications in flow-based modeling.
+Implemented and replicated toy models to validate theoretical insights and demonstrate practical applications in flow-based modeling.<br>
-Authored comprehensive notes detailing advanced techniques like Rectified Flow and Diffusion Models, as well as the integration of Optimal Transport with flow matching to achieve state-of-the-art results.
+Authored comprehensive notes detailing advanced techniques like Rectified Flow and Diffusion Models, as well as the integration of Optimal Transport with flow matching to achieve state-of-the-art results.<br>
 <!--more-->